cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

 with :math:`\varepsilon_{k}` and :math:`n_{k}` denoting some error norm and the degrees of freedom of the kth approximation.
 The EOC approaches the theoretical order of convergence for :math:`k \rightarrow \infty` but is typically lower for underresolved problems.
-High-order methods typically suffer from start-off problems, i.e. they typically won't exhibit their high order until the grid is fine enough and a certain accuracy is already reached.
+High-order methods typically suffer from "start-off" problems, i.e. they typically won't exhibit their theoretical order for very coarse grids.
 That is, increasing the number of discrete points from, e.g., 2 to 4 typically does not improve the solution according to the theoretical order of convergence but by a much smaller EOC.
-The EOC is highly problem-dependent, and it is generally unknown when a high-order method will actually be faster than a lower-order method.
-Experience shows that higher-order methods work well for smooth solutions.

-The theoretical order of convergence for the CADET-FV scheme is fixed at 2.
-For the CADET-DG scheme, it is :math:`N_d + 1` with :math:`N_d` denoting the polynomial degree, and can thus be user-defined by specifying the field ``POLYDEG`` (and ``PAR_POLYDEG`` for the GRM).
-As a convergence order of :math:`\gt 6` is hardly realized within the approximation error of engineering tolerance (due to start-off problems), we recommend a maximum polynomial order of 5.
-As the FV scheme oftentimes yields an EOC of around 2.5 and is computationally more enhanced (less arithmetic operations per DOF and customized factorization) than the DG code, we recommend a polynomial degree of at least 3 to top this.
+For smooth solutions, we typically observe an EOC of around 2.5 for the default CADET-FV method and around :math:`N_d` for the CADET-DG method.
+To our experience, DG with :math:`N_d>6` does usually not realize an EOC of :math:`>6` for approximation errors within engineering tolerances, i.e. higher rates only show for excessively small error tolerances that are not relevant in application.
+We thus recommend to choose :math:`3 \leq N_d \leq 5` for using the DG method.

+One could still think that the higher the order of the method the better the performance, but that is unfortunately not true.
+The most important keyword here is the "smoothness" of the solution.

 Smooth solutions
 ----------------